alainkaegi/pythonorama/software_development/git.md

 The newer commit (b36155...) is still in the repository.
 Once something is in the repository, it's fairly difficult to destroy it.
 > [!Caution]
-> There are git commands that allow you to modify the past, but it's a bad idea; you're likely to lose work, become your own grandparent, or tear a hole in the spacetime continuum.
+> There are Git commands that allow you to modify the past, but it's a bad idea; you're likely to lose work, become your own grandparent, or tear a hole in the spacetime continuum.

 To go back to the newer commit, you could use a similar `checkout` command.
 A much better idea is to use
 ```